 While University of the Ozarks and the entire world continue to face challenges from COVID-19, it is critical that we take care of each other and ourselves.
 One of the greatest strengths of our University is the cohesive and supportive community that we have all come to rely on.
 While this pandemic presents many unique and serious challenges, we are confident that this collective spirit will elevate us as we navigate the coming weeks and months.
 We know that many in our campus community are eager to return to campus, while others may need to continue to learn and work remotely.
 We will continue to foster community across campus, in-person and virtually, in new and innovative ways.
 We will follow new health measures and take personal responsibility as part of our efforts to prioritize health and well-being.

-The Plan for Repopulating Campus report will serve as the University’s guidepost for the 2020-21 academic year.
+The Guidelines below will serve as the guidepost for repopulating campus this academic year :

 Critical Info About Coronavirus-Related Decisions (Read All)

 The Reopening Task Force provides some guidelines for the University community.

 President Dunsworth announced that University of the Ozarks is planning to return to face-to-face education in the fall.